Frédéric Tcheng: Life and career

 Tcheng was born and raised in Lyon, France.
 After studying engineering in Paris, he moved to New York City where he obtained a Masters of Fine Arts from Columbia University's film school in 2007.
 His first foray into documentary was the 2008 documentary Valentino: The Last Emperor, which he co-produced and co-edited.

 In 2011, he was the writer and co-director of Diana Vreeland: The Eye Has to Travel, which premiered at the Venice International Film Festival.

-Tcheng’s solo directorial debut, Dior and I, premiered at the 2014 Tribeca Film Festival.
-The acclaimed documentary focuses on Raf Simons’ first haute couture collection for Dior.
+Tcheng's solo directorial debut, Dior and I, premiered at the 2014 Tribeca Film Festival.
+The acclaimed documentary focuses on Raf Simons' first haute couture collection for Dior.
+Also in 2014, he served as a jury member at the Warsaw film festival and CPH:DOX.

+From 2018 to 2019, he served as a filmmaking mentor for Queer art, a non-profit arts organization that serves a diverse community of LGBTQ+ artists.

 In 2019, he directed the documentary Halston for CNN Films and Amazon.
 The film reframes the story of the American designer Halston as a business thriller and premiered at Sundance Film Festival.

-Tcheng’s latest film, Invisible Beauty, about model and activist Bethann Hardison, premiered at the 2023 Sundance Film Festival.
+Tcheng's latest film, Invisible Beauty, about model and activist Bethann Hardison, premiered at the 2023 Sundance Film Festival.
+Tcheng co-wrote and co-directed the film, along with Hardison.

 Tcheng also served as an editor on the second season of the Netflix series Making a Murderer, and a cinematographer on the documentary King Georges.
-He served as a jury member at the Warsaw film festival and CPH:DOX and as a filmmaking mentor for Queer art, a non-profit arts organization that serves a diverse community of LGBTQ+ artists.